jasminepkim/portfolio/README.md

 # My Portfolio

-My portfolio was built with love with Google Materialize CSS' parallax template.
+My portfolio was built with love using the beautiful Materialize parallax template.
 Enjoy!